codebydant/iTree3DMap/README.md

 - OpenCV 3.4.1: https://github.com/opencv/opencv/tree/3.4.1
 - PCL 1.8.1 or 1.9.1: https://github.com/PointCloudLibrary/pcl

-*Note:* Just set the path to build directory of each library at principal CMakeList.txt
+*Note:* Just set the path to the build directory of each library in the principal CMakeList.txt
  </p>

 ### How to make
 <p align="justify">
-This project depends of openMVG, PCL, OpenCV, Qt and CMVS-PMVS, please compiled dependencies before.
+This project depends of openMVG, PCL, OpenCV, Qt and CMVS-PMVS, please compile the dependencies before.

 * Download the src code and Unpack .zip